Dr Peter Blair

 BA, MA, PhD, PGC Learning and Teaching (HE), FHEA

 After taking his BA at the University of Oxford, and several years working in publishing, Peter gained his MA and PhD at the University of York.
-He spent four months of his doctoral research, into the liberal tradition in South African fiction, at the University of KwaZulu-Natal, Durban.
+He spent some of his doctoral research, into the liberal tradition in South African fiction, at the University of KwaZulu-Natal, Durban.

 He is co-director of the International Flash Fiction Association, co-editor of Flash: The International Short-Short Story Magazine and Flash: The International Short-Short Story Press, and is on the Editorial Board of University of Chester Press.

 Peter teaches on undergraduate and postgraduate programmes in both English and Creative Writing.
 On the English programme, he specialises in 20th-century and postcolonial literatures.
 Undergraduate modules he teaches or lectures on include: